UK-IPOP/drug-extraction/README.md

 - A business intelligence tool
 - A preprocessing tool

-We've chosen to utilize a mono-repo format for this project.
-This is our first implementation of the mono-repo structure when using Rust.
-If it causes more problems than benefits, we will switch to independent repositories for each project.

 This toolbox contains multiple projects:

 - A command line tool (available via cargo install)
-- A core Rust library for parsing strings and comparing them to common drugs
-  - This is also configurable for custom search options and integration with the popular [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) library from the National Library of Medicine ([NLMS](https://www.nlm.nih.gov))
-- A website containing a smaller feature-set

-> **The command-line application will always be given priority bug and feature support as it is the most versatile.
-The website will always come second as it is simply a thin interface-wrapper around the CLI/Core libraries for non-technical researchers.
-Core library development will be driven _strongly_ by the needs of the CLI and thus may introduce breaking changes so please be sure to pin your version.**
+- An interactive website for exploring string similarity metrics

+> **In v1.0.0 we have dropped support for both the `de-workflow` CLI and the `drug-extraction-core` library.
+Both are still available on PyPI.org and crates.io respectively but are not considered to be maintained.**
 >
-> For more information, consult the corresponding tool's documentation [CLI](cli/README.md) -- [Core](core/README.md) -- [Web](web/README.md). 😃
+> For more information on the reasons for these significant changes, see the [CHANGELOG.md](CHANGELOG.md).

 We utilize string similarity algorithms as defined and implemented by [Danny Guo](https://github.com/dguo) in the [str-sim](https://github.com/dguo/strsim-rs) package.
-For more information on string similarity algorithms, please consult [this](https://en.wikipedia.org/wiki/String_metric) Wikipedia page for a **comparison/list** of algorithms and [this](https://en.wikipedia.org/wiki/Edit_distance) page for an explanation of string metrics more generally.
+For more information on string similarity algorithms, please consult [this](https://en.wikipedia.org/wiki/String_metric) Wikipedia page for a comparison/list of algorithms and [this](https://en.wikipedia.org/wiki/Edit_distance) page for an explanation of string metrics more generally.

 The decision to use Rust was based on a series of performance comparison benchmarks and analysis which can be found on the `perf-comp` [branch](https://github.com/UK-IPOP/drug-extraction/tree/perf-comp) 📊.